TophatSynth/Eclipsed-Backup/GM STUFF/Plot ideas.md

 - Old warehouse filled with war supplies that people have forgotten how to use.
 Old man who is one of the only ones left who knows how to use the supplies etc
 - Current leadership wants to improve the city.
 Growing faction of opposition that wants to destroy everything and build up again.

+### The Wastes
+- Zen finds out about the Conductor.
+Provides human sacrifices in return for promising aid and power.

 ### Players
 - Titian wants to find a cure for his curse - Hearthmother?
 Eldritch god?
 - Fern - Knives of Dra'gur looking for her